przekwas/deadlands-character-builder/README.md

 v1.3 Notes:

-Added version for test deploy so I know when gh-pages fucking updates Fixed refund point bug .. that my other friend found.
+Added version for test deploy so I know when gh-pages fucking updates Fixed refund point bug .. that my other friend found

 v1.4 Notes: